ksonnet/ksonnet/docs/cli-reference/ks_init.md

 ### Synopsis

-Initialize a ksonnet application in a new directory, `app-name`.
+The `init` command initialize a ksonnet application in a new directory, `app-name`.

 This command generates all the project scaffolding required to begin creating and deploying components to Kubernetes clusters.

 ksonnet applications are initialized based on your current cluster configurations, as defined in your `$KUBECONFIG` environment variable.
-The *Examples* section below demonstrates how to customize your configurations.
+The *Examples* section below demonstrates how to customize these configurations.

 Creating a ksonnet application results in the following directory tree.

     app-name/
       .ksonnet/      Metadata for ksonnet
-      app.yaml       Application specifications, ex: name, api version components/    Top-level Kubernetes objects defining the application environments/  Kubernetes cluster definitions
+      app.yaml       Application specifications (e.g. name, API version) components/    Top-level Kubernetes objects defining the application environments/  Kubernetes cluster definitions
-        default/     Default environment, initialized from the current kubeconfig .metadata/ Contains a versioned ksonnet-lib, see [1] for details lib/           user-written .libsonnet files
+        default/     Default environment, initialized from the current kubeconfig .metadata/ Contains a versioned ksonnet-lib, see [1] for details lib/           User-written .libsonnet files
-      vendor/        part libraries, prototypes
+      vendor/        Libraries that define prototypes and their constituent parts

 To begin populating your ksonnet application, see the docs for `ks generate` .

-[1] Each environment uses a specific version of ksonnet-lib.
-Users can set flags to generate the library based on a variety of data, including server configuration and an OpenAPI specification of a Kubernetes build.
-By default, this is generated from the capabilities of the cluster specified in the cluster of the current context specified in `$KUBECONFIG`.
+[1] `ksonnet-lib` is a Jsonnet helper library that wraps Kubernetes-API-compatible types.
+A specific version of `ksonnet-lib` is automatically provided for each environment.
+Users can set flags to generate the library based on a variety of data, including server configuration and an OpenAPI specification of a specific Kubernetes build.
+By default, this is generated using cluster information specified by the current context, in the file pointed to by `$KUBECONFIG`.

+### Related Commands

+* `ks generate` — Use the specified prototype to generate a component manifest

+### Syntax

 ```